tangshuang/tyshemo/README.md

 But how do you know `a` is a number which will be stored/computed as number type by V8?
 This is defined by prototype.

-In TySheMo, we do not need to describe the deep theory, we just need to define a way to check whether the given data is the given prototype.
+In TySheMo, we do not need to describe the deep theory, we just need to define a way to check whether the given data matches the given prototype.

 We use native definition/interface as prototypes:

 - String: should be a string
-- Number: should be a finite number, not match `NaN` `"123"` and `Infinity`
+- Number: should be a finite number, not match `NaN` `"123"`
 - Boolean: should be `true` or `false`
 - Object: should be a normal object like `{}`, not match instances, array and Object self
 - Array: should be a normal array like `[]`